 Applications to the following groups are required:

-PIs should consult before undertaking any gene transfer study.
+PIs should consult with the FDA and the HRPP GESCR Coordinator before undertaking any gene transfer study.

 These NIH guidelines apply to any research to be conducted at or sponsored by an institution receiving support for recombinant DNA research from NIH.
 Thus, they apply to all UCSF PIs involved in such research.